jefferys/Bash3Map/README.md

 ## Testing

 Tests are written using [shellspec (0.28.1)](https://github.com/shellspec/shellspec), this must be available either globally or locally installed into test/lib/shellspec.
-Tests are run by running:
+Tests are run by changing to the test directory and running:

 ```
-./test/test.sh
+./test.sh
 ```